Rivers of Nihil (album): Background

 In April of 2022, the band announced that guitarist Jonathan Topore would be leaving the band, and that Black Crown Initiate guitarist Andy Thomas would be replacing him.

 In October of 2022, the band announced that they had parted ways with founding member and vocalist Jake Dieffenbach, and that Adam Biggs would be handling vocal duties on upcoming tours.

 In March of 2023, the band announced via social media that they were in the studio recording their fifth full-length album.

 On June 15, 2023, the band released its first piece of new music featuring their new members, "The Sub Orbital Blues," with an accompanying music video.
 The single was engineered, mixed, and mastered by Carson Slovak and Grant McFarland of Atrium Audio, with additional engineering by guitarist Brody Uttley.
 The band entered the studio again in April of 2024 to record additional material.
 On April 29, the band released the single "Criminals" with an accompanying music video.
 The single was recorded during their March 2023 recording session.

 In February of 2025, the band shared that their self-titled fifth LP would be released on May 30, and that the album's first single, "House of Light" would debut on February 6.
 On March 12, the band debuted the single "American Death" with an accompanying music video, and on April 17 the band debuted the single "Water & Time" with an accompanying video.
-The band shared a guitar play-trhough of the track "Dustman" on June 10.
+The band shared a guitar play-through of the track "Dustman" on June 10.

 Critical reception

 Rivers of Nihil was the band's highest-debuting album to date, appearing on a number of charts and recording over 2.8 million streams on Spotify in its first week.
+It was elected by Loudwire as one of the 11 best progressive metal albums of 2025.